Impact of the pre-equilibrium phase for the determination of nuclear geometry in high-energy isobar collisions: Interplay between free-streaming and nuclear geometry

 The radius of the produced system must increase as it expands over time.
 The effect of this increase for different $\tau_{FS}$ and nuclear geometries is shown in Figure \ref{fig:R}.
-Albeit there is a distinct ordering of effects from case 1 to case 5 (right panel), we point out this effect is much smaller than the one observed for eccentricities.
-This point that the ratios of the system size (as measured by the RMS radius) are dominated by changes in the nuclear geometry: a non-zero $\beta_3$ together with a large $\beta_2$ makes this ratio go towards the unit faster when compared to the case where only the quadrupole deformation is present.
-Also, an increased diffuseness decreases the ratio to below unit, reflecting the overall bigger system size.
-Moreover, one sees that the radius varies to a maximum of 2$\%$, with the effect being smaller for central collisions, regardless of nuclear shape.
-This helps us understand, along with the previous results, that the effect on the eccentricities, which is ultimately linked to the anisotropic flow $v_n$, is almost entirely due to the asymmetry in the distribution of energy, i.e., the numerator of equation \ref{eq:ecc}.
+Albeit there is a distinct ordering from configuration 1 to configuration 5 in the left panel, this effect is much smaller than the one observed for eccentricities: the radius varies at most 2$\%$, with the effect being smaller for central collisions, regardless of nuclear shape.
+A non-zero $\beta_3$ together with a large $\beta_2$ (configuration 3) makes this ratio go towards the unity faster when compared to the configuration where mostly either the quadrupole or octupole deformation (configuration 1, 2, 4) is present.
+Also, a decreased diffuseness (configuration 5) increases the ratio to above unit, reflecting the overall bigger system size.
+The right hand side panel shows that even though there is a dependence on the free streaming time, it is extremely small, particularly for central collisions which may be more interesting to determine the nuclear geometry.